 Langston Hughes was born in Joplin, Missouri in February of 1901.
 His ancestry was a complicated one due to the fact that his paternal great-grandmothers were both enslaved and his great-grandfathers were slave owners.
-Hughes’s parents, James Nathaniel Hughes and Caroline Langston divorced soon after his birth.
+Hughes’s parents, James Nathaniel Hughes and Carrie Langston divorced soon after his birth.
 James left the family and traveled throughout South America.
 Hughes’ mother spent a great deal of time traveling, seeking out some form of employment.
-This meant that Hughes was raised primarily by his grandmother.
+This meant that Hughes was raised primarily by his maternal grandmother.

 Most of Hughes’ childhood was spent in Lawrence, Kansas.
 It was here his grandmother instilled in him pride for his race and deep care for those struggling around him.
 When his grandmother died he lived with family friends and then later with his mother in Lincoln, Illinois.